open-ephys/commutators/README.md

 The LED tells you about the commutator state

 1. Flashing red: commutator is charging internal super-capacitors.
-All controls and motor operation are locked Wait until this completes.
+All controls and motor operation are locked.
+Wait until this process completes to use the device.
 1. Solid red: commutator is disabled.
 Motor is turned off and will not turn or respond to button presses or external commands.
 1. Pink: commutator is enabled permits manual control only.
 The device will